 Meet our Refugio and Mi Futuro Mazatlán team members who work to help Mazatlán children become productive, healthy members of society.

 Bere was born in Mazatlán, Sinaloa and currently lives there with his wife and two children.
 He studied philosophy and theology for a career as a priest and is now the director of Refugio Mazatlán.
 His vision is to teach the boys in the home by being a role model in the way he thinks, speaks and acts.

-Paola was born in Mazatlán, Sinaloa and currently lives there with her husband and three children.
-She is a qualified social worker working in that role in Refugio Mazatlán.
-Her goal is to attend to those in need with humility and willingness.
+Lupita was born in Mazatlan Sinaloa and currently lives there with her husband and two children.
+She has a degree in primary education from Las Americas Institute in Nayarit.
+Her objective is to help the adolescents in Mi Futuro achieve their objectives.

 MI FUTURO en mis manos

 Mi Futuro is a home in Mazatlán that targets boys and girls who typically come from families who cannot afford to support them.
 The adolescents have completed high school and are “graduates” from other existing children’s homes.
 They wish to further their personal growth and education.
 The intention is that they will learn a skill such as a university degree or trade.
 The goal is to provide the adolescents with an opportunity to become self-sustaining and succesful members of society.
 In this way Mi Futuro plays a small part in breaking the cycle that perpetuates poverty.